Owonsmart/iotnews/_posts/2025-11-01-smart-meter-monitor.md

 layout: post
 title: "Smart Meter Monitor: Transforming Home Energy Data into Business Solutions"
 date: 2025-11-01 10:00:00 +0800
-categories: smart power meter
 ---
-# This is where you write the article content.
 **Introduction**
 The global smart home market is projected to reach $338 billion by 2030 (Statista), but beneath this consumer-facing growth lies a more strategic opportunity for B2B players.
 While homeowners seek basic energy monitoring, forward-thinking businesses are leveraging smart meter monitor technology to build new revenue streams and optimize operations across property portfolios.